statsig-io/docs/docs/statsig-warehouse-native/connecting-your-warehouse/athena.md

 To set up connection with Athena, Statsig needs the following

-- AWS Region
 - A Glue Database for staging
+- An S3 Bucket (can be new or existing)
-- An S3 Query Result Location (can be specified explicitly or via an Athena Workgroup)
+- An S3 Query Result Location (can be specified explicitly or as part of an Athena Workgroup)
 - Athena Access Permissions (can be via an AWS Role or an AWS User)

 ## Grant Permissions to Statsig